Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Practical Considerations for Training with the Graph-Laplacian Loss

 For noisy targets, a slightly larger $\sigma$ should be used to increase smoothing.
-When using $\tilde{\mathcal{L}}_{\text{Lap}}$, use a smaller value for $k$, as incorporating more nearest target neighbors allows more target noise to affect the smoothing process.\\ In any case, the size of $\sigma$ should be limited.
+When using $\widetilde{\mathcal{L}}_{\text{Lap}}$, use a smaller value for $k$, as incorporating more nearest target neighbors allows more target noise to affect the smoothing process.\\ In any case, the size of $\sigma$ should be limited.
 If $\sigma$ is too large, then edge weights are allowed to be large for too many edges.
-This may lead to representation collapse in which all $\Psi_i$ are either the same, or too similar to retain predictive utility.
-It should be noted that representation collapse is resisted and prevented by the presence of the reconstruction loss and prediction loss in the multi-objective loss function, as representation collapse would make both reconstruction and prediction impossible.
-In cases where targets are especially noisy, a hyperparameter search over combinations of all $\lambda$ and $\sigma$ values may be utilized to achieve the desired result.\\ In difficult training scenarios with noisy targets, the Spearman rank correlation, $\rho$, is a useful diagnostic to track monotonicity in the similarity of latent representations, $\norm{\Psi_i-\Psi_j}$, and target similarity, $\norm{\mathbf{y}_i - \mathbf{y}_j}$.
-This should increase reliably as training progresses, as seen in Figure \ref{fig:spearman}.\\ Some initial instability may be observed in early training epochs.
-However, if the algorithm is working as intended, the Spearman rank correlation is expected to become strictly increasing as training continues.\\ A similar diagnostic tool involves fitting a $k$-NN model on the latent space and measuring the out-of-sample $R_{k\text{-NN}}^2$ statistic for this model.
+This may lead to representation collapse in which all $\Psi_i$ are either identical or too similar to retain predictive utility.
+It should be noted that representation collapse is resisted and prevented by the presence of reconstruction and prediction losses in the multi-objective loss function, as it would render both reconstruction and prediction impossible.
+In cases where targets are particularly noisy, a hyperparameter search over all combinations of $\lambda$ and $\sigma$ may be used to achieve the desired result.\\ In difficult training scenarios with noisy targets, the Spearman rank correlation, $\rho$, is a useful diagnostic to track monotonicity in the similarity of latent representations, $\norm{\Psi_i-\Psi_j}$, and target similarity, $\norm{\mathbf{y}_i - \mathbf{y}_j}$.
+This should increase reliably as training progresses, as seen in Figure \ref{fig:spearman}.

+Some initial instability may be observed in early training epochs.
+However, if the algorithm is working as intended, the Spearman rank correlation is expected to become strictly increasing as training continues.\\ A similar diagnostic tool involves fitting a $k$-NN model in the latent space and measuring the out-of-sample $R_{k\text{-NN}}^2$ statistic.
 Two behaviors are expected from $R_{k\text{-NN}}^2$.
-First, this is also expected to become strictly increasing as training progresses, as seen in Figure \ref{fig:knn_r2}.\\ Second, as training progresses, $R_{k\text{-NN}}^2$ is expected to approach the $R^2$ statistic of the downstream ML model, as seen in Figure \ref{fig:knn_r2_vs_hub_r2}, which was generated using different training data.
+First, this is also expected to become strictly increasing as training progresses, as shown in Figure \ref{fig:knn_r2}.

+Second, as training progresses, $R_{k\text{-NN}}^2$ is expected to approach the $R^2$ statistic of the downstream ML model, as seen in Figure \ref{fig:knn_r2_vs_hub_r2}, which was generated using different training data.
 In this case, the $R^2$ statistics were calculated on a fixed validation set.